Semnan, Iran

-Semnan offers various recreational activities, historical and religious sites, festivals, gardens and parks, centers of higher education, and Semnani culture.
-The city is as the cultural and political capital of the Semnan Province.
+Semnan offers various recreational activities; historical and religious sites; festivals, gardens and parks; and centers of higher education and Semnani culture.
+The city is the cultural and political capital of Semnan province.
 The city's main souvenirs are daffodil flowers, Shirmal pastry, Kolüçe cookies, kilim rugs, and shortbread.

 Etymology

 There are several theories which seek to explain the origin of the name Semnan.

 Semnan was an ancient pre-zoroastrian city in which the locals practiced idol-worshipping.
 Their religion was called samīna, hence the name Semnan.

 Semnan was an ancient civil establishment by the Scythians, an Iranian people who named their settlement Sakanān.

 A theory produced by the local people themselves claims the first settlers of Semnan were two of the Prophet Noah's children, Sim An-Nabi and Lam An-Nabi, and that their settlement became known as Simlam; the local people believe that over time the name Simlam turned into Semnan.

 Semnan was established by the mythical character Tahmuras, and that he named his city Saminā.

 The ancient regional language was known as Sa ma nān, and that the city of these people took on the name of their language.

 The name Semnan comes from the phrase sa ma nān, which is supposed to be a corrupted Persian way of saying 'three months of bread.'
 This phrase traces back to the Semnani women's tradition of cooking three months worth of bread in one day.